CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 A list of allowed professions that can be chosen when using this scenario.
 The first entry is the default profession.
 If this is empty, all professions are allowed.

+## `hobbies`
+(optional, array of strings)

+A list of allowed hobbies that can be chosen when using this scenario.
+If this is empty, all hobbies are allowed.

+## `whitelist_hobbies`
+(optional, bool)

+When set to false, the hobbies in `hobbies` are hobbies that _cannot_ be chosen when using this scenario.
+This value defaults to true.

 ## `map_special`
 (optional, string)